Canvas - Faculty Center Grade Prep Tool

-This document provides instructions on how to transfer grades from Canvas to faculty center.
+This document provides instructions on how to transfer final grades from Canvas to the Faculty Center.

 To transfer grades from Canvas to Faculty Center, go through the following processes below.